onflow/flow/agendas/2023/product-sync/2023-11-30-Protocol-Product-Sync.md

   Dynamic Protocol State includes **breaking changes** (data base layout), i.e. must be deployed during Network Upgrade (formerly Spork)

-  - important Go/No-Go item for next Network Upgrade
+  - important Go/No-Go item for next Network Upgrade - @vishal - Add this to the Go/No-Go review.
   - marketing initiative desired?
-Extend?
+Extend? - @alex to mention this is the document for network decentralization (OKR)
+     - should be marketed as a major technical improvement showcasing the engineering accomplishment.
+     - Vishal to sync with Luke.

   **Next evolution step**
    - leaving Epoch Fallback Mode [EFM] _without_ spork